 Racket programmers prefer to write programs with as few side-effects as possible, since purely functional code is more easily tested and composed into larger programs.
 Interaction with the external environment, however, requires sequencing, such as when writing to a display, opening a graphical window, or manipulating a file on disk.

 4.8.1 Effects Before: begin

 A begin expression sequences expressions:

 '''

-§2.15 "Sequencing:

 begin, begin0,

-and

 begin-for-syntax"

-in Reference:
+in The Racket

-Racket also
+Reference also

-documents begin.

 '''